cristianastan2/AOES-CLIM670-NCAR-CESM-Quickstart/_episodes/01-Quickstart-Review.md

 >## Create a new case on your own
 >
-> Create new fully coupled (all components active) case using 1850 CO2 concentations.
-Call the case whatever you want.
+> Create new fully coupled (all components active) case
+> using 1850 CO2 concentations (B1850).
+> Call the case whatever you want.
 > Setup and build it, but do not submit it.
 >
 {: .challenge}